hammertoe/quernus_website/_posts/2015-07-27-openbsd-as-freebsd-router.md

 title: Using OpenBSD as a FreeBSD Router
 comments: True
 tags: OpenBSD, FreeBSD, networking
+summary: FreeBSD is a great general server, OpenBSD is great at networking and security.
+This is how I run a virtual router using OpenBSD and bhyve on a FreeBSD host
 ---

 ## FreeBSD is a Great Server